 An almost full scale prototype of the bus computer GUI

-- ANSI C development of a web browser to show html files in the busses (for help and instructions)
+- A Web browser in ANSI C to present hyperlinked HTML files in the bus computer (for help and instructions)

 - J2EE/Web modules for administration of users, bus computers, administration, management and overview modules for communication